bwees/xpl_ffb/README.md

 # Arduino FOC Force Feedback Control

 This is a proof of concept project to determine if a force feedback joystick can be created with stepper motors, SimpleFOC and X-Plane.
-This library uses XPlaneConnect from [NASA](https://github.com/nasa/XPlaneConnect).
+This project uses XPlaneConnect from [NASA](https://github.com/nasa/XPlaneConnect).

 ### Hardware:
 - ESP8266 NodeMCU